- Cockpit Voice Recorder Transcript (Reader discretion advised)

 Ziad Jarrah, the Flight 93 hijacker-pilot, arrived in the United States in June, 2000 and began training in Venice, Florida.
 The other three so-called "muscle hijackers" were identified and trained overseas in 2000 and arrived in this country on May 28, June 8, and June 27, 2001.

-6. What target did the hijackers intend to hit with Flight 93?
 We know that Flight 93 was destined for Washington D.C.
 According to the 9/11 Commission Report, at 9:55 am, the terrorist pilot Ziad Jarrah dialed in the frequency for the navigational aid at Washington Reagan National Airport, clearly indicating that the attack was planned for the nation's capital.

 Two possible Washington targets have been discussed: the White House and the Capitol Building.
 According to the 9/11 Commission Report, Mohamed Atta, the leader of the 9/11 plot and pilot of Flight 11, met with Ramzi Binalshibh in Spain in July, 2001 to receive final instructions conveyed from Osama bin Laden.
 Binalshibh, coordinator for the 9/11 plot, and now in U.S. custody, said that Atta understood Bin Ladin's interest in striking the White House, but Atta said he thought this target too difficult.
 Atta explained to Binalshibh his plan to have two of the planes hit the World Trade Center, one fly into the Pentagon, and one hit the Capitol Building.
 If any pilot could not reach his intended target, Atta said, he was to crash the plane.
 Statements entered at the Moussaoui hearing in April 2006 also indicate that the Capitol Building was the most-likely target for Flight 93.
 There is also evidence that the date of the attack was chosen to coincide with the return of both the House and Senate to session after the summer break.
 However, at least one family member has indicated that she was told by the authorities that the plane was destined for the White House.

-7. When did the passengers and crew on Flight 93 decide to take action?
 The passengers and crew were forced to the back of the plane and told to sit down and be quiet.
 Using Airfones from the seat backs in the rear of the plane, they began calling their families, friends, and authorities to report the hijacking.
 They soon learned the shocking news that other hijacked planes had struck the World Trade Center and quickly realized that Flight 93 was part of a larger attack on America.
 This realization led to a vote and a collective decision to fight back.

 Thirty-seven phone calls were made by 13 persons on board the plane between the time of the hijacking at 9:28 am and the time of the crash at 10:03 am.